jasa89/Speden-spelit-ryhm-1/README.md

 ## Project Description

-The Speden Sepelit projectis a game made using an Arduino.
+The Speden Spelit project is a game made using an Arduino.
 It has several parts as follows:

 * Speden spelit.ino to control the game
 * buttons files  where buttons are handled